 Basic loss per share is calculated based on the weighted average number of common shares issued and outstanding during the period.
-Basic and diluted weighted average shares for the year ended December 31, 2019 is 77,192,721 (December 31, 2018 - 58,240,301).
+Basic and diluted weighted average shares for the year ended December 31, 2020 is 144,082,453 (December 31, 2019 - 77,192,721).
 Stock options and warrants are considered anti-dilutive and therefore are excluded from the calculation of diluted loss per share.

-For the year ended December 31, 2019, basic and diluted loss per share was \$0.15 (December 31, 2018 - basic and diluted loss per share of \$0.12).
+For the years ended December 31, 2020 and 2019, the loss per share was as follows: